XIO1986/Ours_GreyPapers/README.md

 # Our_GreyPapers

+The Dot. box, is a nanocomputer with the power of consumption of a phone but with the capabilities of a real computer.

-This section list all information visible to the public for more specific informations you can contact us by email we will do our best to be in touch at the best of our abilities.
+This section list all information visible to the public for more specific information you can contact us by email we will do our best to be in touch to the best of our abilities.

 My Email is angossiol.rayh@icloud.com or rayh.angossiol@gmail.com